vesoft-inc/nebula/docs/manual_doc/Statement_Syntax/Utility_Statements/USE_syntax.md

 ```
 USE space1
-GO FROM 1 OVER edge1   # Traverse in graph space1
+GO FROM 1 OVER edge1   -- Traverse in graph space1
 USE space2
-GO FROM 1 OVER edge1   # Traverse in graph space2
+GO FROM 1 OVER edge1   -- Traverse in graph space2.
+These nodes and edges have no relevant with space1.
-USE space1;            # switch to space1
+USE space1;            -- Not you are back to space1.
+Hereafter, you can not operate (CRUD) any data in space2.
 ```

 Different from SQL, making a space as the working space prevent you to access the other space.
 The only way to traverse in a new graph space is to switch by the USE statement.

 > SPACES are FULLY ISOLATED from each other.
+Unlike SQL, which allows you to select two tables from different databases in one statement, in Nebula, you can only touch one space at a time.